8 Traditional Responsibilities for the Father of the Bride (or Groom)

 1. Be Financially Involved

 First things first: Every family's different, so how involved parents are financially will depend on your relationship and circumstances.
-That said, while the stereotype of dads begrudgingly whipping out their credit cards to pay for everything is pretty outdated, our Real Weddings study reveals most couples get financial help from their parents.
-(See a full breakdown of here.)
+That said, while the stereotype of dads begrudgingly whipping out their credit cards to pay for everything is pretty outdated, our the full breakdown of who traditionally pays for what.)reveals most couples get financial help from their parents.
+(See

 But before anyone writes a check for anything, a money conversation has to happen.
 The to-be-weds might be planning to pay for their wedding themselves.
 In that case, even if you're not footing the bill, you could be a valuable resource to help them manage spending.
 Or consider hosting another wedding event like an engagement party, rehearsal dinner or part of their honeymoon, otherwise splurging on an extra-special wedding gift.
 But if they're requesting a little help covering costs, plan in advance how much you're willing to contribute.